DHRI-Curriculum/Data-and-Ethics/frontmatter.md

 ## Abstract

 Nearly all digital work requires dealing with data and databases.
-This work has a craft to it, as well as an ethical dimension.

 A database is a collection of data that is structured to allow for manipulation.

-This session will introduce one type of database, the relational database, using SQLite, a portable implementation often used in mobile phones and distributed systems.
+In this brief workshop we will be discussing the basics of research data, in terms of material, transformation, and presentation.
+This session will also introduce one type of database, the relational database, using SQLite, a portable implementation often used in mobile phones and distributed systems.

 ## Learning Objectives